-Part B services Medical services per calendar year (as defined by Medicare) Medicare pays Care Basic Plan pays You pay 1 Preventive care 2 For recommended preventive care services, including an annual wellness visit 100% Nothing Nothing Medical services & supplies Doctors' services Inpatient and outpatient medical and surgical services/supplies Physical and speech therapy Diagnostic tests Durable medical equipment and other supplies 80% of Medicare- approved amounts for covered services Not a covered benefit 100% of the Part B deductible3 Remaining 20% of Medicare-approved amounts for covered services Outpatient mental health services 80% of Medicare- approved amounts for covered services Not a covered benefit 100% of the Part B deductible3 Remaining 20% of Medicare-approved amounts for covered services Clinical laboratory service Tests for diagnostic services 100% of Medicare- approved amounts for covered services Not a covered benefit Costs above Medicare-approved amounts or services not covered by Medicare Part B excess charges Up to 15% above Medicare- approved amounts Nothing Not a covered benefit 100% of Part B charges
+Part B services Medical services per calendar year (as defined by Medicare) Medicare pays Care Basic Plan pays You pay 1 Preventive care2 For recommended preventive care services, including an annual wellness visit • 100% • Nothing • Nothing Medical services & supplies Doctors' services Inpatient and outpatient medical and surgical services/supplies Physical and speech therapy Diagnostic tests Durable medical equipment and other supplies 80% of Medicare-approved amounts for covered services Not a covered benefit 100% of the Part B deductible3 Remaining 20% of Medicare-approved amounts for covered services Outpatient mental health services 80% of Medicare-approved amounts for covered services • Not a covered benefit 100% of the Part B deductbile3 Remaining 20% of Medicare-approved amounts for covered services Clinical laboratory service Tests for diagnostic services • 100% of Medicare- approved amounts for covered services Not a covered benefit Costs above Medicare- approved amounts or services not covered by Medicare Part B excess charges Up to 15% above Medicare- approved amounts • Nothing • Not a covered benefit • 100% of Part B charges

-1 You are responsible for 100% of any charges not covered by Medicare Part B or that are above the Medicare Part B approved amount.
+1 You are responsible for 100% of any charges not covered by Medicare Part B or that above the Medicare Part B approved amount.
 2 For those enrolled in Medicare Part B, Medicare pays 100% of costs for recommended preventive care services (including an annual wellness visit), per Your Guide to Medicare Preventive Services.
 You may find a copy of this guide at www.medicare.gov.

-3 You pay the \$183 Part B deductible once a year.
+3 You pay the \$198 Part B deductible once a year.

-Part A and B services Medicare pays Care Basic Plan pays You pay 1 Home Health Care Medicare-approved services Durable medical equipment 100% of medically necessary skilled care services and medical supplies 80% of Medicare- approved amounts Nothing for home health care services Not a covered benefit for Part B services Nothing for home health care services 100% of the Part B deductible2 Remaining 20% of Medicare-approved amounts for durable medical equipment Benefits not covered by Medicare Medicare pays Care Basic Plan pays You pay Foreign travel emergency Medically necessary emergency care services beginning during the first 60 days of each trip outside the USA Nothing Not a covered benefit 100%

-1 You are responsible for 100% of any charges not covered by Medicare or that are above the Medicareapproved amount.

-2 You pay the \$183 Part B deductible once a year.
+Part A and B services Medicare pays Care Basic Plan pays You pay 1 Home Health Care Medicare-approved services Durable medical equipment 100% of medically necessary skilled care services and medical supplies 80% of Medicare-approved amounts Nothing for home health care services Not a covered benefit for Part B services Nothing for home health care services 100% of the Part B deductible2 Remaining 20% of Medicare-approved amounts for durable medical equipment Benefits not covered by Medicare Medicare pays Care Basic Plan pays You pay Foreign travel emergency Medically necessary emergency care services beginning during the first 60 days of each trip outside the USA • Nothing • Not a covered benefit • 100% ges not covered by Medicare or that are abo a year. ve the Medicare-approved amount.
+722 9 You are responsible for 100% of any charges not covered by Medicare or that are above the Medicare-approved amount.
+2 You pay the \$198 Part B deductible once a year.
+4 You pay the \$ Intende